 - 1. After bitstream load, failure can occur in two scenarios: - a.
 No IDCODE match after timeout expires. - b.
 CRC error after timeout expires. - 2.
 If these checks fail, a retry is attempted N times (the number of retries is described in the flash configuration header). - 3.
 If the failures persist and the system is unable to boot from the New Bitstream and fallback is present in the FPGA configuration header, a fast read is issued from the header fallback address. - 4.
-The user should then update the New Bitstream or point the default boot address to the Golden Bitstream.
+Update the New Bitstream or point the default boot address to the Golden Bitstream.